 To help the effort, Bri organized Dear Santa parties, filling every seat inside Loudoun Country Day School's gym as kids and their parents munched on cookies and scribbled Christmas wish lists.
 Gabriella taught us that kindness has no religious boundaries.

-This nice Jewish Girl could care less about Christmas, but certainly knows how to propel others into action.
+This nice Jewish girl couldn't care less about Christmas but certainly knew how to propel others into action.
 The Hebrew word Mitzvah means "acts of kindness."
 Bri is a "Mitvahmaker" in every sense of the word!
-Just like the Santa letters, Bri sees beating her brain tumor as just another goal to reach.
+Just like the Santa letters, Bri saw beating her brain tumor as just another goal to reach.
 When she was diagnosed, her doctor told her the tumor was the size of a walnut sitting in the back of her brain.
 So that evening she and her father bought a bag of walnuts and spent Thanksgiving break with hammers in hand smashing the nuts.

-Bri is very smart.
-Despite daily radiation treatments, she has still managed to attend school and even get A's.
-She loves to dance, plays the flute, joined the drama club at school and participates in plays.
-She teaches her little brother how to work the computer.
-(He adores her, even when they fight.)
-Bri is a real leader in every sense of the word.
-Her insights are that of someone far beyond her years.
-She wanted to teach the kids in her 4th grade about what is happening to her so that they wouldn't be afraid.
-So her parents, a social worker from the hospital and Bri organized an assembly for all the 4th graders, teachers and parents.
+Bri was very smart.

+Despite daily radiation treatments, she still managed to attend school and even get A's.
+She loved to dance, played the flute, joined the drama club at school and participated in plays.
+She taught her little brother how to work on the computer.
+Bri was a real leader in every sense of the word.
+Her insights were those of someone far beyond her years.
+She wanted to teach the kids in her 4th grade class about what was happening to her so that they wouldn't be afraid.
+So, her parents, a social worker from the hospital and Bri organized an assembly for all the 4th graders, teachers and parents.
 She brought a model brain and a walnut to show the kids what had happened to her face which was drooping on one side because of the tumor pushing on nerves.
-She and her parents assured the children that Gabriella was NOT contagious and they did not have to be afraid to touch her.
+She and her parents assured the children that Gabriella was NOT contagious, and they did not have to be afraid to touch her.

 Gabriella answered questions like: Does radiation hurt?
 How did she know she had a tumor?
-What is an MRI?
-What does the medicine taste like?
+What is an

+MRI?
+What does medicine taste like?
 She answered all the questions herself.
 Then her parents broke out a bag of walnuts and told the kids to come up and smash them (with mallets and frying pans) just like the radiation is smashing her tumor to dust!
 The kids began feeling more comfortable around her and began to understand what she was going through.
-Bri taught her friends something that she knows well: how to be empathetic toward others.
-What a great gift she has given them through her struggles.
-Her friends carry her book bag when she is tired.
-They remind her to drink all day from her water bottle.
-They use hand sanitizer and Lysol in their classroom so she doesn't catch colds.
-They are making her feel special and loved.
+Bri taught her friends something that she knew well: how to be empathetic toward others.
+What a great gift she gave them through her struggles.
+Her friends carried her book bag when she was tired.
+They reminded her to drink all day from her water bottle.
+They used hand sanitizer and Lysol in their classroom so she wouldn't catch colds.
+They made her feel special and loved.

 Word of Bri's Santa letter wish went viral.
-The campaign to deliver 10,000 letters to Macy's ended just a few short weeks after it began with the 240,983 letters!
+The campaign to deliver 10,000 letters to Macy's ended just a few short weeks after it began with 240,983 letters!

-Macy's was so inspired by the size of Bri's heart, drive and determination that they committed to donate an additional \$25,000 past their \$1,000,000 commitment to The Make A Wish Foundation.
-That extra \$25,000 will made it possible for 2 or 3 more special children to have his or her wishes granted as a gift from Gabriella, the Wish Maker.
+Macy's was so inspired by the size of Bri's heart,

+drive and determination that they committed to donate an additional \$25,000 past their \$1,000,000 commitment to The Make A Wish Foundation.
+That extra \$25,000 made it possible for 2 or 3 more special children to have his or her wishes granted as a gift from Gabriella, the Wish Maker.
 What a tremendous accomplishment!
 On December 23, 2012, crowds filled the mall to see the little girl with a big heart prove time and again that you are never too small to make a big difference.